Artesians/TCL/general-mechanics/miscellaneous-entries.md

   * You can use this to get free fowl.
 * Without using any elemental skills/bursts, the glider, or characters/weapons not freely available to every account, is it possible to climb to the peak of the fully grown Frostbearing Tree?
 The answer is yes.
 * The Kamuijima Cannons in Inazuma can cause friendly damage to yourself, as well as other players in Co-op.
+* Kamera Gadget can cancel knockback.
+  * Both the Kamera gadget as well as the Special Kamera gadget can be used to "cancel" knockback (instead of flying through the air, the character slides backwards).
+It can also be used to cancel a dash off of a ledge or the bounce of Bennetts charge level 2 (which seems to behave identical to receiving knockback).
+  * To do this, you have to take a picture at the moment where you get hit/leap off a ledge.
+The method used is to take photos in rapid succession, by pressing "esc" and "y" quickly after one another.
+This makes timing the photo easier.

 ## Cancelling